armanriazi/private/docs/about.md

 > I want to kind of give you a menu of every type of investment and solutions on the Blockchain.

+> I learned  the hard way over the years and I try to make it really simplicitic in this WebSite.

 > I have been working on the Blockchain ecosystem as a CryptoTrader and Blockchain developer for about 2 years.

 > It took me ages to learn the programming and found knowledge of IT.

+> I recommend signing up Discord channel to get updates and share information to each other.
+> > Channel: Blockchain-Aramisit, Discord ID: ArmanRiazi

 > Following the table is my recent experiences 😋 for access to [archive](public/archive/archive-until-2016.md) before 2020 you can click on it.

+## Blockchain Experience

 ``` Exprt: Experience ```
 ``` Prd: Period ```